Identify Problems to solve, Decisions to make, and Questions to answer.

 If it feels difficult to step away from the chaos, that may be your clearest signal that you must.

-Most founders do not reverse decisions because they are irrational.
+Most founding business owners do not reverse decisions because they are irrational.

 They reverse because: